-In Singapore, postpartum period is considered to be a crucial season of a woman’s life that has lifetime implications for her health and well-being.
+In Singapore, the postpartum period is considered to be a crucial season of a woman’s life that has lifetime implications for her health and well-being.
 Postpartum care practices also known as confinement practices are often passed down through many generations.

-Postpartum care primarily consists of external, internal and psychological or mental care.
+Postpartum care primarily consists of external, internal, and psychological or mental care.
 External care concerns the visible body and entails issues such as coping with changes in body shape, and activities such as breastfeeding.
 Internal care refers to dealing with issues such as fatigue, body pains, post-delivery cramps, or digestion problems.
 Mental care concerns coping with emotional swings.
 Issues like anxiety, hormonal changes, and self-esteem issues.